 The School has a strong focus on the development of functional literacy and numeracy skills and offers Maths, English, Health, Visual Art, Workshop, Cooking and Physical Education/Team Sport as part of their curriculum.

-Port Registered Training Organisation delivers Certificate I, II and III in General Education for Adults, along with a wide range of nationally recognised vocational qualifications.
-Port is committed to supporting students towards successful futures, and offers a range of transition pathways to help achieve this including workplace learning and School-Based Traineeships.
+Port Registered Training Organisation delivers Certificate II and III in General Education for Adults, along with a wide range of nationally recognised vocational qualifications.
+Port is committed to supporting students towards successful futures, and offers a range of transition pathways to help achieve this including workplace learning and school-based traineeships.

 Port Mobile Classroom Program seeks to meaningfully engage some of the most disengaged students.
 The entire syllabus takes place off-site in and around Fremantle and Perth and the program is targeted at those students for whom a more conventional classroom just does not work.

 Port Outreach Program works with students who, for various reasons, are unable to engage on the school campus.
-This program works in conjunction with our Student Services and Support Team, offering counselling and support for students and their carers.
+This program works in conjunction with our Student Support Services Team, offering counselling and support for students and their carers.